This page lists key requirements and behaviors of containers in Cloud Run.

 Executables in the container image must be compiled for Linux 64-bit.
 Cloud Run specifically supports the Linux x86_64 ABI format.

-Your container instance must send a response within the time specified in the request timeout setting after it receives an HTTP request, including the container instance startup time.
+Your container instance must send a response within the time specified in the request timeout setting after it receives a request, including the container instance startup time.
 Otherwise the request is ended and a 504 error is returned.

 The following environment variables are automatically added to the running containers: